31 Genomic ranges and ATAC-seq

 print(fragLenPlot + theme_bw() + lims(x = c(-1, 500)))

-And the mononucleosome reads will be between 147 and 294 base pairs for insert size/fragment length.
+And the mononucleosome reads, with insert size between 147 and 294 bp:

-Finally, we expect nucleosome-free reads to be enriched near the TSS while mononucleosome reads should not be.
-We will use the heatmaps package to take a look at these two sets of reads with respect to the tss of the human genome.
+Now for the payoff.
+If the biology in the callout holds, the nucleosome-free reads should be enriched right at the TSS, while the mononucleosome reads should not be.
+We’ll use the heatmaps package to compare these two sets of reads against the transcription start sites of the human genome.

 gl_mn_hm <- CoverageHeatmap(proms, coverage(gl_mn), coords = c(-250, 250))